Loading...

 Philosophical, social, economic & political essay topics

-76 essay topics43 optional subjects including Literature, Engineering & more
+100 essay topics43 optional subjects including Literature, Engineering & more.
+Compiled reference set (not verbatim-certified).

-1066 questionsEvery question tagged by topic, subtopic, and difficulty level.
-Filter by paper, topic, or year to focus your preparation exactly where you need it.
+1066 questionsEvery question tagged to the official UPSC syllabus, down to the header and sub-point.
+Browse by paper, syllabus topic, or year to focus your preparation exactly where you need it.

 Questions from 2013 to 2025 across all GS papers, Essay, and optional subjects.
 Track how UPSC's testing patterns have evolved over time.

-Each question shows word limit, marks allocation, and difficulty.
-Practice writing answers within the prescribed limits.
+Each question shows its marks and word limit.
+Practice writing answers within the prescribed limits, then get them evaluated by the AWE Bot.

 Choose a paper, pick a topic, or browse by year.
 Free to access.